vedsmehta/vedsmehta.github.io/_projects/(1) PyTuner.md

 ---
 # The PyTuner Project

 PyTuner was my first serious programming project, which I made for submission to a local technology competition.
 Through this project I learned alot about Graphical User Interaces (GUIs) and complex data structures within desktop applications.
-I used fast fourier transforms and other calculus principles to transform audio from a raw guitar pluck to a message that tells the user whether or not their string is out of tune.
+I used fast fourier transforms and linear algebra to transform audio from a raw guitar pluck to a message that tells the user whether or not their string is out of tune.

 ![PyTuner](https://i.imgur.com/Q6bznjN.png)